mountetna/monoetna/README.md

 ### Mount the project directory from the host machine if necessary

   `$ sudo mount -t vboxsf -o rw,uid=1000,gid=1000 metis-thin /var/www/metis`

+### For local development we need to run this to allow the guest VMs to make
+symlinks in shared folders.

+ VBoxManage setextradata VM_NAME VBoxInternal2/SharedFoldersEnableSymlinksCreate/SHARE_NAME 1
+ VBoxManage setextradata metis-dev VBoxInternal2/SharedFoldersEnableSymlinksCreate/metis-thin 1